-What to do if Chrome opens a second icon on Taskbar?
+What can I do if Chrome opens a second icon on Taskbar?

-- Launch Chrome from that shortcut and pin it to your Taskbar.
+- Launch Chrome and pin it to your Taskbar.

 Note: In case this method doesn’t work (you can’t see any folders in that location), please follow the next methods.

 - OpenGoogle Chrome.

 - Click on the icon that is not active.

 - Select Pin to taskbar.

 - Right-click on each of the Chrome icons.

 - Drag-and-drop Google Chrome to your Desktop.

 - Double-click the shortcut from your Desktop to open Chrome.